 The Danish Arbitration Act68 is based on the UNCITRAL Model Law on International Commercial Arbitration.
 Disputes concerning legal relationships in respect of which the parties have an unrestricted right of disposition may be submitted to arbitration.69 Accordingly, a criminal case cannot be settled by arbitration.

-When a valid arbitration agreement is entered into by the parties, the courts do not have jurisdiction to decide a dispute.
-However, a party can seek an order for an interim measure of protection from the courts even if the parties have agreed to arbitration.72
+When a valid arbitration agreement is entered into by the parties, the courts do not have jurisdiction to decide the dispute.
+However, a party can seek an order for an interim measure of protection from the courts, even if the parties have agreed to arbitration.72

 iv Fraud's effect on evidentiary rules and legal privilege

 Fraud has no express effect on evidentiary rules according to the wording of the law, but the presence and scope of fraud may affect how a court will exercise its free evidentiary discretion in connection with the issues put before the court.

 In Denmark, lawyers are subject to a duty of confidentiality.73 For this reason, lawyers are generally excluded from giving evidence on matters that have come to their knowledge in the course of their professional activities.74 Nor are lawyers generally required to produce any documents that have come into their possession in the course of their professional activities.75

 The court may order a lawyer to give evidence or produce documents in his or her possession if this is deemed to be of crucial importance to the outcome of the case and if justified by the nature of the case and its significance to the party in question or society as such.76